This voyage will be open for bookings from Monday 7th of January 2019 12:00 CET (noon)

 Photographs + Drones – You will have the possibility to see animals close by – while keeping your distance.
 To reach the best photo/video result we recommend you to bring a zoom lens next to your regular lens(es).
 Please keep in mind drones are prohibited entirely on South Georgia and Antarctica.

-The voyage details are based on experiences from previous expeditions of the EUROPA to Antarctica.
+Our voyages are based on experiences from previous expeditions of the EUROPA to Antarctica.
 In putting together this year’s itinerary we have included the most impressive places we have visited in the past.
 However this description is an example of what the voyage may look like.
 It is important to realize that our day-to-day activities will depend on several circumstances.
 A change in the rules and regulations for visiting Antarctica might limit the visit to a specific site.
 Bark EUROPA is a member of IAATO (International Association of Antarctice Touroperators), which promotes and practices safe and environmentally responsible private-sector travel to the Antarctic.
 Of course our route will depend on wind, weather and ice.
 This is the true Antarctic experience!

 - Worlds best bar!
 The pinguins float by while you enjoy your drinks!